AndyShiue/Ende-readme/README.md

 # Generics

-We've seen a `OptionI32` type above.
+We've seen an `OptionI32` type above.
 In practice, we want a type that is generic over all types, not just `I32`.
 But let's start with a simplest generic function: `id`.
 `id` simply returns its only argument.